RADTriage50™ Personal Radiation Detector

 Reasonable efforts have been made to make this product free from defects.
 It is expected to perform as specified if used as recommended and instructions are followed.
 In the event that the product does not perform as specified, JP Laboratories, the manufacturer, will replace the product.
 JP Laboratories specifically disclaims all other warranties and liabilities expressed or implied.
 All warranties are null and void if any of the following occur: (1) the dots of the FIT Indicator are purple or red and/or the area surrounding the dots is matching or darker than that of its Color Reference Bar and (2) the RADTriage is tampered with in any way.

-The shelf-life/warranty expires one year after the sell date.
+The shelf-life/warranty expires two years after the sell date.

 Note: A normal residential laundry cycle of washing and drying (below 175°F/80°C) has a negligible effect on the RADTriage.
 However, repeated laundry cycles or exposure to temperatures higher than 175°F/80°C will damage the sensor and hence must be avoided.
 Replace the RADTriage if it is subjected to boiling water or more than one laundry cycle.